andreArtelt/andreArtelt.github.io/_pages/mybib-output.md

 **Artelt, A.**, Vrachimis, S., Eliades, D., Polycarpou, M., and Hammer, B.
 (2022e).
-One explanation to rule them all – ensemble consistent explanations. in *IJCAI – workshop on xai*, eds.
+One explanation to rule them all – ensemble consistent explanations. in *IJCAI – Workshop on XAI*, eds.
 R. Weber, O. Amir, and
 T. Miller doi:
 [10.48550/arXiv.2205.08974](https://doi.org/10.48550/arXiv.2205.08974).